samborkent/plasma-solver/README.md

 * Made make dir conditional so it is skipped if dir already exists
 * Add date and time to config file

+# Issues
+* Number of particles in initialVelocityDistribution is a factor 10 too high

-# To Do:
+# To do
-* Fix problem where velocity distribution shifts to the right if the number of atoms in the unit cell are increased (probably velocityAverage)
 * Get correct formation energy of cubic spinel Li4Ti5O12 target
 * Check which Li, Ti, and O molecules forms in the PLD plasma plume
 * Check initial particle velocity distribution width
 * Check restriction values
-* Figure out the purpose of lines marked with %?%
 * Check ablation depth in target
-* Check adsorption coefficient value (Temp and photon energy dependend)
+* Check absorption coefficient value (Temp and photon energy dependend)
 * Check crystal binding energy
 * Check activation energies
 * Check oxidation energies
 * Check angular fitting parameter
-* Check inital maximal velocity
-* Check velocity delta
 * Check which data is relevant to print in config file

-# Questions:
+# Questions
 * Why is the crystal binding energy 5x the formation energy?
 * What is the target density, and why is it 1?
 * Why are O2 and Ti2O3 not included in mass array?